faas-benchmarking/faasdom/README.md

 ### Available tests

   - **Latency test:** measures the latency of a very simple function
-  - **CPU test (factors):** calculates the factors of a big number iteratively to benchmark the CPU performance
+  - **CPU test (factors):** calculates the factors of a number iteratively to benchmark the CPU performance
   - **Memory test:** uses up as much memory as possible to see how much the function can actually use
-  - **Filesystem test:** writes and reads 10'000 time a 10kB text file to the filesystem
+  - **Filesystem test:** writes and reads n times a x kB text file to the filesystem
-  - more tests will follow soon...
+  - **Custom test:** implement you own test, templates are provided

 ## Getting started